eyubyildirim/maestrohub-case/README.md

 ### Stopping the System

-To stop all running containers, press `Ctrl+C` in the terminal where `docker-compose up` is running.
+To stop all running containers, press `Ctrl+C` in the terminal where `docker compose up` is running.
 To remove the containers completely, run:

 ```bash
 dockercompose down